SCENE 01 / NIGHT VISION FILMING

 Low-light and infrared cinematography for your Maltese production.

+Here is how this works in practice.
 Night vision filming uses specialized infrared and low-light camera systems to capture footage where conventional cameras fail.
-In Malta, this technique is widely used for documenting Mediterranean marine life, loggerhead sea turtles on nesting beaches, migratory birds along ancient flyways, and Mediterranean chameleons—as well as for atmospheric nocturnal cinematography in the baroque streets of Valletta and Mdina.
+In Malta, this technique is widely used for logging Mediterranean marine life, loggerhead sea turtles on nesting beaches, migratory birds along ancient flyways, and Mediterranean chameleons—as well as for atmospheric nocturnal cinematography in the baroque streets of Valletta and Mdina.

-We source night vision and infrared camera packages through Malta Film Studios and rental partners serving Valletta productions.
-We coordinate experienced crews familiar with Gozo, the Dingli Cliffs, and the Blue Lagoon.
-Our team works alongside the Malta Film Commission and the Superintendence of Cultural Heritage to secure permits for filming in UNESCO sites and protected natural areas.
+Here is the short of it.
+We source night vision and infrared camera packages through Malta Film Studios and rental partners serving Valletta shoots.
+We set up skilled crews familiar with Gozo, the Dingli Cliffs, and the Blue Lagoon.
+Our team works alongside the Malta Film Commission.
+The Superintendence of Cultural Heritage to secure permits for filming in UNESCO sites and covered natural areas.

 Capabilities